Planning

 Following the completion of the site analysis and assessment studies by Fitzwalter, the Council resolved to prepare a draft LEP for part of the Site (approximately 15.8 hectares) and undertook the preparation of a Local Environment Study (LES) to inform the necessary amendments to the LMCC Local Environmental Plan 2004 (LMCC LEP 2004).

-In March 2008 Council resolved to place Draft Amendment No.21 on public exhibition for part of the site which will allow for a mixture of employment, residential and open space uses.
-The next level of detail on development planning for the site is now being addressed in an Area Plan / Development Control plan which is being considered by Council.
+In March 2008 Council resolved to place Draft Amendment No.21 on public exhibition for part of the site to allow for a mixture of employment, residential and open space uses.
+Gazettal of Amendment No. 21 occurred in September 2010.

 Also in March 2008 Council resolved to commence the rezoning process for the remainder of the PCCS site (and the Incitec site).
-WSP Fitzwalter has lodged a Planning Report/LES (LES-2) with Council for this area and it is being progressed by Council.
-Exhibition of proposed zonings closed early in April 2011 and gazettal is expected in December 2011.
+WSP Fitzwalter lodged a Planning Report/LES (LES-2) with Council for this area.
+Exhibition of proposed zonings (draft Amendment No. 57) closed early in April 2011 and gazettal occured in December 2011.

 Copyright © 2007 Pasminco Limited